New Ostomate Information/Overview

 If you notice symptoms of a blockage, try grape juice (can be a laxative effect), draw your knees to your chest to help relax muscles, and take a warm shower/bath or put warm packs on your abdomen avoiding the stoma.
 These ideas can often work.

-If the blockage is not relieved by these methods quickly, then seek medical assistance quickly.
+If the blockage is not relieved by these methods quickly, and/or nausea or vomiting develop then seek medical assistance quickly.

 Ideas compiled by Stephanie Short, RN, BSN, OMS